duke-lungmap-team/lung-map-utils/README.md

-# lung_map_utils
+# Computer Vision Color Features
-Utility library of functions for the segmentation of color images
+Utility library to generate feature metrics from regions in color images.